cfpb/owning-a-home/README.md

 ## Workflow

+The following commands need to be run as part of your daily workflow developing this application.

+### Fetch changes workflow
-Each time you fetch from upstream, install dependencies with npm and run `grunt` to build everything:
+1. Each time you fetch from upstream, install dependencies with npm and run `grunt` to build everything:

 ```bash
 $ npm install
 $ grunt
 ```

+### Sheer workflow
-To work on the app you will need sheer running to compile the templates in `_layouts`.
-There is also a `grunt watch` command that will recompile Less and JS on the fly while you're developing.
+Sheer needs to be running to compile the templates in `_layouts`.

-1. Use the sheer virtualenv
+1. Use the sheer virtualenv:
 	```bash
 	$ workon OAH
 	```